Open OutDoors For Kids / Every Kid in a Park - Houston

-What is the Every Kid in a Park Program - Houston (EKIP Houston)?
-The EKIP Houston program reimburses transportation funds for field trips taken by Title I, 4th classes to our amazing Greater Houston Area outdoor spaces.
-Houston EKIP collaborates with national, state, and local organizations who provide a variety of curriculum-based natural, cultural, and historical field trips correlated with Texas Essential Knowledge and Skills (TEKS).
-These transportation funds are made available through a grant from the National Park Foundation for the 2017-2018 academic school year.
+What is the Open OutDoors For Kids (formerly Every Kid in a Park) - Houston (OOK Houston)?
+OOK is the opportunity to educate your students in the great outdoors!
+OOK provides field trip transportation reimbursement for field trips taken by Title I, 4th classes to our amazing Greater Houston Area outdoor spaces.
+Teachers can easily book a field trip with one of many national, state, and local park partners who provide a variety of curriculum-based natural, cultural, and historical field trips correlated with Texas Essential Knowledge and Skills (TEKS).
+These transportation funds are made available through a grant from the National Park Foundation for the 2018-2019 academic school year.

-Registering for an EKIP Houston Field Trip is Easy...PLEASE read ALL instructions before following links:
+Registering for an OOK Houston Field Trip is Easy...PLEASE read ALL instructions before following links:

 Confirm Eligibility: Is your class at a Title 1 School in Region 4 ESC, and are your students in 4th Grade?
 If yes, your class is eligible for transportation reimbursement.

 Understand Requirements for Reimbursement: